 - (a) Retirement Age.
 A director who turns 75 prior to the end of a fiscal year will not stand for re-election at the next Annual Meeting following the end of the fiscal year, unless the Governance and Sustainability Committee and the board waive such retirement age requirement. - (b) Change of Status.
-In the event a Non-Management director changes his or her employer, significantly changes his or her position with an employer or significantly changes his or her responsibilities as a director, consultant or otherwise, the director shall submit to the Corporate Secretary of the company an offer letter of resignation, subject to board acceptance.
-The Governance and Sustainability Committee will consider the Non-Management director's offer of resignation and will recommend to the board the action to be taken.
+In the event a director changes his or her employer, significantly changes his or her position with an employer or significantly changes his or her responsibilities as a director, consultant or otherwise, the director shall submit to the Corporate Secretary of the company an offer letter of resignation, subject to board acceptance.
+The Governance and Sustainability Committee will consider the director's offer of resignation and will recommend to the board the action to be taken.
 The board shall act promptly with respect to each such letter of resignation and shall promptly notify the director concerned of its decision.
 The director who has offered to resign will not participate in the decision process.
-Management directors are also expected to tender their resignation from the board to the Corporate Secretary of the company at the same time they cease to be an executive officer of the company.